victools/jsonschema-generator/jsonschema-maven-plugin/README.md

     </options>
 </configuration>
 ```
-The `preset` element can select one of the constant values from `com.github.victools.jsonschema.generator.OptionPreset`.
+The `preset` element can be either `NONE` or one of the constant values from `com.github.victools.jsonschema.generator.OptionPreset`.
 In case no `preset` is specified, `PLAIN_JSON` is taken as default value.

 Additional to the `preset` a number of individual `Option`s can be either enabled and/or disabled.